groadabike/groadabike.github.io/_draft/2018-02-12-MSc-GerardoRoaDabike.md

 tags: [Msc, Acomus, kaldi]
 ---

-Hi there,

-This is my first official post in my blog.
-Exciting, isn’t?
-Ok, today I just wanted to introduce myself.

 I am from Chile and  studied informatics engineering back in 1998 at the Universidad Diego Portales.